We ship worldwide

 (available in 14g & 454g)

-Jacquard Acid Dye Jacquard Acid Dye Jacquard Acid Dye also dyes polyamide, nylon, lycra and elastane.
+Jacquard Acid Dye Jacquard Acid Dye also dyes polyamide, nylon, lycra

 The dye temperature should be 80 degrees.